School Science Lessons

 Proteases may be isolated from bacteria.

-Alcalase is a protease from Bacillus licheniformis.
+For example: Alcalase is a protease from (Bacillus licheniformis).

 Savinase is a protease from Bacillus species.

-Subtilisin is a protease from Bacillus subtilis.
+Subtilisin is a protease from (Bacillus subtilis).

-Proteinase K is a protease from Tritirachium album.
+Proteinase K is a protease from (Tritirachium album).

-Proteases from Aspergillus oryzae contains both endoprotease and exopeptidase activities.
+Proteases from (Aspergillus oryzae) contains both endoprotease and exopeptidase activities.

 A protease usually begins the hydrolytic breakdown of proteins by splitting them into polypeptide chains.